angular-gantt/angular-gantt/README.md

 - **task-out-of-range** (default: `expand`)

-  Define the behavior of tasks defined out of the Gantt rendering range (see from-date and to-date).
+  Behavior when tasks are defined out of the Gantt rendering range (see from-date and to-date).
   - `expand`: rendering range will be expanded to display the tasks entirely.
   - `truncate`: tasks will be truncated, or even totally hidden if they are not in rendering range at all.